adam-on-the-internet/dsm-pth/src/assets/rules-archive/2020_08_17/amendment.md

 ## Rule 30.
 Remarks of Citizens to be Germane

+### Difference

+Citizen comments must be directed to the subject under consideration.
+The presiding officer shall rule on the germaneness of citizen comments.

+Citizens making personal,
+~~impertinent, or slanderous~~
+**repetitive slanderous or disruptive** remarks
+**or engaging in any action that otherwise impedes the orderly counduct of a council meeting** ~~shall be barred~~
+**shall not be recognized**
+by the presiding officer from further comment before the Council during the **remainder of the** meeting.

+**Persons who make or attempt
+to make non-germane remarks on more than one item shall not be recognized by the presiding officer during the remainder of the meeting.**

 ### Before

 Citizen comments must be directed to the subject under consideration.
 The presiding officer shall rule on the germaneness of citizen comments.

 Citizens making personal, impertinent, or slanderous remarks shall be barred by the presiding officer from further comment before the Council during the meeting.